bvirxx/bLUe_PYSIDE/README.md

  bLUe is a complete GUI environment for photo edition, featuring a large set of controls as adjustment layers, including 3D LUTs and 2.5D LUTs.

-A 3D LUT is represented by a 3D cube of color nodes.
+A 3D LUT is a table representing a 3D cube of color nodes.
 Image pixels are associated to nodes, based on their color, and changes are applied to each node individually, giving full control over colors.
-However, for photo editing, aesthetic considerations show that modifications should not depend on the pixel brightnesses.
-A 3D LUT respecting this constraint is called 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
+When changes in color do not depend on the pixel brightnesses, the table is called a 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
+Full 3D LUTs are created and edited by combining 2.5 LUTs with curves.

 bLue supports dng/dcp camera profiles for the development of raw images : the same profile can be applied to several images, to obtain uniform results with a significant saving in time.